LexiFi/lrt/README.md

   (preprocess (pps dynt.deriving)))
 ```

-Now you can use dynamic types in your programs:
+Now you can use runtime types in your programs:

 ```ocaml
 open Dynt